Turn evaporation into water resilience for AI.

 The asset

-A 25-year contracted water benefit, backed by a verifiable water resource — the structure institutional capital underwrites once an investment-grade offtaker is contracted.
+A 25-year contracted water benefit, backed by a verifiable water resource, a structure institutional capital can fund once an investment-grade offtaker signs.

 Regulatory context